Folium Systems

 • Canonical domain

-• Do-not-merge
+• Entity-boundary

 • Brand boundary

-Can Folium be our cradle-to-grave software partner?
+Can Folium be our end-to-end software and AI partner?

 Yes.
 Folium can help take a startup, internal venture, or business product from idea to website, web app, backend, APIs, databases, AI features, proof gates, launch rooms, support ownership, and ongoing operations without guaranteeing funding, revenue, adoption, rankings, or regulated approval.